 The user cannot change the session variables in their browser, and therefore you don't need to be concerned about such a matter.
 The only variable they can change is the encrypted session ID, which associates the user with the server sessions.
 A valid SSL certificate and forcing HTTPS are vital to prevent session hijacking.

 Now, we can test the login system and make sure the authentication works correctly.
-Navigate to http://localhost/phplogin/index.html in your browser.
+Navigate to the index.php page in your browser.

 Type in a random username and password, and click the login button.
-It should output an error that should look like the following:
+It should output an error that should resemble the following:

 Authentication Incorrect Username PHP

 Don't worry, it's not broken!
-If we navigate back to our login form and enter test for both the username and password fields, the authentication page will look like the following:
+If we navigate back to our login form and enter test for both the username and password fields, the authentication page will resemble the following:

 Authentication Loggedin PHP